Naturism: United Kingdom

 The first official nude beach was opened at Fairlight Glen in Covehurst Bay near Hastings in 1978 (not to be confused with Fairlight Cove, which is 2 km to the east), followed later by the beaches at Brighton and Fraisthorpe.
 Bridlington opened in April 1980.

 Oceania

 Australia

 Australia's first naturist club was founded in Sydney in 1931 by the French-born anarchist and pacifist Kleber Claux.
 In 1975, the southern half of Maslin Beach, south of Adelaide, was declared Australia's first official nude beach.
 The beach is almost 3 km long, so the area reserved for nude bathing is away from other beach users.

+Also in South Australia, Sunland nudist holiday village was established in 1974, on 100 ha of beachfront property on the south coast, near the town of Robe, South Australia.

+The Australian Naturist Federation (ANF) represents naturists in Australia.
+Many naturist clubs, resorts and other organisations are Affiliate members of the ANF.
+Individual membership is also available to naturists who wish to support the organisation, and have access to member-only online events and forums.

+Queensland Naturist Association (QNA) is a non-profit advocacy group committed to fostering positive changes in clothing-optional recreation in Queensland, Australia.
+QNA organises naturist events, such as parties and nude cruises..